 Yes, where samples are placed on the arrays matters.
 To avoid introducing unwanted signal variation from array to array, sample placement on BeadArrays need to be randomized.
 For help with randomizing samples please contact the Core’s bioinformatics team.

 For submission, randomized samples should be arranged in 96-well plate format.
-Please consult this diagram (Word) to determine how the samples should be arranged in 96-well plate.
-Users should fill out the Infinium HD Methylation Sample Sheet (Excel) with the sample names and their positions, and bring the sample sheet when dropping off samples.
+Please consult this diagram to determine how the samples should be arranged in 96-well plate.
+Users should fill out the Methylation Array Sample Sheet with the sample names and their positions, and bring the sample sheet when dropping off samples.